 EXOMIND is primarily used by Psychiatry, Neurology.
 Best fit varies by patient mix and practice economics.
 Psychiatrists or multi-specialty practices already in the BTL ecosystem.
 Early adopters willing to bet on the 6-session protocol advantage.

-How long does a EXOMIND treatment session take?
+How long does an EXOMIND treatment session take?

-Each EXOMIND treatment session runs Under 30 minutes per session.
-The recommended protocol is 6 sessions (significantly fewer than competitors).
-Total chair time including consultation, setup, treatment, and post-treatment care is typically 1.5-2x the listed treatment time.
-Practices planning daily treatment volume should use the realistic chair-time number, not just the active treatment minutes.
+Each EXOMIND session runs under 30 minutes (typically 25-30 minutes), and the standard depression protocol is six sessions delivered over about three weeks.
+Total chair time including consultation, setup, and post-treatment is typically 1.5-2x the active treatment minutes.
+Practices planning daily treatment volume should use the realistic chair-time number, not just the active minutes.

 What are the main pros and cons of EXOMIND?